LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 Check which repositories your direct colleagues in your organisation, or other data providers in your community or field of research use.
 Using such repositories will likely make your data better linked to other datasets and found more easily by others in your discipline.

-**Is a persistent identifier assigned? **
+**Is a persistent identifier assigned and explicitly mentioned?**

-To ensure that your dataset can always be found, it is important that your data is associated with a [persistent identifier (PID)](#PID).
+To ensure that your dataset can always be found, it is important that your data is associated with a [persistent identifier (PID)](#PID) and that this PID is explicitly mentioned in the metadata.
 Most repositories assign a PID when you submit your data, which is preferred over repositories in which you would need to assign the PID yourself.
 Different repositories also use different identifier systems which can be another selection criterion if you have personal preferences for a specific identifier system.

 **How can the dataset be accessed?**

 Do users have to download the dataset directly from the repositories website or is there a more automated option available, such as an [API (Application Programming Interfaces)](#API)?
-Can the data be easily accessed?
+Is the repository using an open, free and standardised protocol, like the [Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)](https://www.openarchives.org/pmh/), to make the data accessible?

 **Is metadata stored persistently even when the data is no longer available?**